apache/qpid-dispatch/doc/book/link_routing.rst

 protocol to interact with other endpoints in far-flung parts of the network.
 For example, a client can establish a receiver across the network to a queue on a remote broker and use link credit to control the flow of messages from the broker.
+Similarly, a receiver can establish a link to a topic on a remote broker using a server-side filter.

 Why would one want to do this?
 One reason is to provide client isolation.
 A network like the following can be deployed: